kazamov/goitneo-python-final-project-group-11/README.md

 ## Usage

-1. You can install the application via pip to your local machine:
+1. You can install the application via pip to your local machine (for Mac use pip3 command):

 ```bash